lmakarov/boot2docker-vagrant/README.md

 **SMB**

-SMB requires vagrant to be started as an administrator.
+To use the SMB synced folder type the command prompt executing Vagrant must have administrative privileges.
-This can be done by launching the Git Bash shell as an administrator, then starting vagrant from there (`vagrant up`).
+This can be done by launching the Git Bash shell as an administrator, then do `vagrant up` there.

 **rsync**